 The IFS-CIPFA Local Government Finance Model has been developed collaboratively by the Institute for Fiscal Studies (IFS), the Chartered Institute of Public Finance and Accountancy (CIPFA) and the District Councils' Network (DCN).
 IFS, CIPFA and DCN would like to thank those from local government (including from the Local Government Association and a range of councils) who participated in the evidence-gathering and testing phases of model development, whose insights have significantly improved the model's design and functionality.
 They would also like to thank the Economic and Social Research Council (ESRC) for funding the development of the model through the Local Acceleration Fund (grant reference: ES/W011670/1).
-In addition, the model development team thank colleagues at IFS, CIPFA and DCN who have supported the development and dissemination of the model.
+Further maintenance and hosting of the model have been funded by the Economic and Social Research Council through Impact Acceleration Account (IAA) funding awarded to the Institute for Fiscal Studies: this continuing support is also gratefully acknowledged.
+In addition, the model development and dissemination of the model.